krystal/dennis-client/README.md

 # Get all the records for a zone
 zone.records

+# Get specific type of records for a zone
+zone.records(type: 'A')

+# Get all records matching a given name
+zone.records(name: 'www')

+# Get all records matching a given query (for any content in name or content)
+zone.records(query: 'v=spf')

+# Get all records with ANY of the given tags
+zone.records(tags: ['tag1'])

 # Create a new group
 group = client.create_group(name: 'My example group', external_reference: 'some-ref')